-- The dimensions like Diameter (D), Thickness/Height (T) and Bore (H) of the products are designed with specific criteria so that they can resist the expected forces and loads when used as intended and also avoids ejection of parts. - Resin, Metal Bond and other Super Abrasive products are designed in such a way that, when used in accordance with instructions, there is no hazardous decomposition of products. - Latest versions of scrubber and exhaust systems have been installed in manufacturing of electroplated products and its design for improved air quality. - All Super Abrasives products are 100% recyclable once the life cycle of product is complete.
-The Company has successfully implemented EN13236 Standards to address the safety norms and requirements of overseas customers.
+- The dimensions like Diameter (D), Thickness/Height (T) and Bore (H) of the products are designed with specific parts. - with instructions, there is no hazardous decomposition of products. - Latest versions of scrubber and exhaust systems have been installed in manufacturing of electroplated products and its design for improved air quality. - All Super Abrasives products are 100% recyclable once the life cycle of product is complete.
+The Company has customers.